 The kicker?
 They were actually talking about brushing their teeth.
 The conversation was filled with Accidental Innuendo.
 When Juuichi found out it wasn't about masturbation, he wasn't too pleased.

-Torahiko is all but confirmed as this, as during Tatsuki's route, 2 days before Hiroyuki leaves, Torahiko gives a pause-filled speech about how Hiroyuki and Tatsuki make good partners and that he hopes they are happy.
+Torahiko is all but confirmed as this, as during Tatsuki's route, two days before Hiroyuki leaves, Torahiko gives a pause-filled speech about how Hiroyuki and Tatsuki make good partners and that he hopes they are happy.
 His constant pauses and hesitation is a dead giveaway that there's something on his mind.

 Shin's route adds another tally to this list, as the star character reveals that He's always harbored feelings for Hiroyuki, but kept it locked up inside of him.